dracula/dracula-theme/README.md

 ###### "How do I submit a new theme?"

-Please create a new repository containing the files from https://github.com/dracula/template.
+Please create a new repository containing the files from [the template](https://github.com/dracula/template).
 Then add the files for your editor, shell, etc. based on the [Color Palette](#color-palette) above.

 Next, submit an issue with a screenshot of the theme, and a link to your repository that contains the theme.
 If/when the theme is accepted, we'll create a new repository under the Dracula organization where you can submit a PR for the new theme.
 Once the theme is accepted, we will give you rights to maintain the theme.